ourStoryNetwork/.github/profile/README.md

 ![0 9 0_b27 ourStory_Platform Cover Photo_2023 08 08](https://github.com/ourStoryNetwork/.github/assets/8133349/f5a0667f-ee1e-4c17-804b-b50f9bee45ba)
-# ourStory is an open protocol for creating [platform ecosystem] portals
+# ourStory is an open protocol for creating [platform] portals
 Powered by a [decentralized storytelling catalog], [ourStory] [brings clarity to your institutions] and enables your [platform] teams to ship high-quality [projects] quickly — without compromising [creativity].

 ### Get Paid to Contribute